 PATHWAYSPathways for participants considering this qualification include; previous completion of the Certificate III in Accounts Administration or similar, or experience as a bookkeeper without the formal qualification.

-Education and Experience: There are no formal entry requirements in relation to prior education and experience for this qualification.
-However, it is recommended that you meet the following criteria;
+There are no formal entry requirements in relation to prior education or experience for this qualification.
+However, it is recommended that students meet the following criteria;

 Successfully completed Certificate III or higher qualification(s) AND

-Have at least 12 months work experience in a role that involves communicating with colleagues and/or customers both written and verbally AND
+Have at least 12 months work experience AND

-The learning materials and assessment within this qualification are in a written workbook format.
-Therefore, in order to successfully complete this course, you must have the ability to read and comprehend learning materials and undertake a variety of written assessments.
+The learning materials and assessments within this qualification are written in an online or workbook format.
+Therefore, in order to successfully complete this course, students must have the ability to read and comprehend learning materials and undertake a variety of assessments.

-RESOURCE REQUIREMENTSStudents will be provided with training material either online or in a workbook, a learner guide to supplement the training material and assessment activities for all units of competence.
+RESOURCE REQUIREMENTSStudents will be provided with training material in a workbook format and assessment activities for all units of competence.